 Many WordPress files could be re-installed without triggering any issues with your website.
 The directory /wp-content/ can’t be touched.

-You could re-install WordPress files by signing into your WordPress account and then clicking the tools to upgrade and choose the re-install option.
+You could re-install WordPress files by signing into your WordPress account and then clicking the tools to upgrade and choosing the re-install option.
 WordPress will utilize the built-in updater to re-install all the main files but don’t touch any plugin or theme files.

 If the built-in WordPress tool can’t be used to doa fresh WordPress installation, you’ll transfer the files through FTP.
 Do not overwrite the file ”/wp-content/” as this contains your plugin folder, theme, and uploads.
 The finest arrangement is, to begin with erasing the old records before uploading the latest ones.